OneKeePass/desktop/README.md

 ### OneKeePass-Browser

-Browser extensions is available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/onekeepass-browser/) and [Chrome](https://chromewebstore.google.com/detail/onekeepass-browser/cmdmojmbfcpkloflnjkkdjcflaidangh) at this time
+Browser extensions are available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/onekeepass-browser/), [Chrome](https://chromewebstore.google.com/detail/onekeepass-browser/cmdmojmbfcpkloflnjkkdjcflaidangh) and [Brave](https://chromewebstore.google.com/detail/onekeepass-browser/cmdmojmbfcpkloflnjkkdjcflaidangh)  at this time

 ### Mobile apps

 OneKeePass is also available for iOS and Android platforms.
-See [here](https://github.com/OneKeePass/mobile) for details and downloading
+See [here](https://github.com/OneKeePass/mobile) for details and download

 ## FAQ